-STEP II: Finalisation of the Topic and preparation of Project Proposal in consultation with the Supervisor.
+STEP II : Finalisation of the Topic and preparation of Project Proposal in consultation with the Supervisor.

-STEP III: Collection of information and data relating to the topic and analysis of the same.
+STEP III : Collection of information and data relating to the topic and analysis of the same.
+STEP IV : Writing the report dividing it into suitable chapters

-STEP V: The following documents are to be attached with the Final Project Report.
+STEP V : The following documents are to be attached with the Final Project Report.

-- 1) Approval letter from the supervisor (Annexure-IA) - 2) Student's declaration (Annexure-IB) - 3) Certificate from the Competent Authority of the Organisation / Institution, if the student undertakes the Project Work in any Organisation / Institution.
+3) Certificate from the Competent Authority of the Organisation / Institution, if the student undertakes the Project Work in any Organisation / Institution.